 The formal programme offers support from the point at which you formally accept the new job offer to the end of your first quarter in post.

-Ongoing programme and peer support is available indefinitely via a closed facebook group of programme participants
+Ongoing programme and peer support is available indefinitely via a closed facebook group of current and alumni clients)

 You will design your own transition, decide on who you want to be and how you want to be perceived, and we will create a blueprint to enable you to do so

 An initial one-to-one zoom support session to talk through the new role, your hopes and fears, and to identify the main challenges and to outline the key achievements and wins you need to make, in order to define your own bespoke course

 Fortnightly zoom sessions to share progress, successes, failures and ideas, and to work though the key First 90Days focus areas and to to drill down into the detail of your individual situation and progress

 Email follow-up, accountability and support in-between the calls